s0uthview/axum-maintenance/README.md

 axum-maintenance = { git = "https://github.com/s0uthview/axum-maintenance.git" }
 ```
 to your `Cargo.toml` file.
 Once added, you should be good to go.
 This crate requires `axum`, `futures-util`, `tokio`, `tower-http`, and `tower-service`.

+You can also clone this repository and run `cargo run --example [example_name]` to run one of the example programs.
 ## Examples
 ### Basic
 ```rust